y-vasyunin/ee-paititi-research/README.md

 ## License

-This project is licensed under the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL 3.0.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments